Skip to contents

 formula

-Event formula first covariate on rhs must be a factor giving the treatment
+Formula with an Event object.
+The first covariate on the RHS must be a factor representing the treatment group.
+Can include cluster(id).

 data